wholder/MegaTinyIDE/resources/documentation/programmers.md

 <p align="center"><img src="images/PICKit-4.png"></p>

 The [PICKit-4](https://www.microchip.com/developmenttools/ProductDetails/PG164140) is less expensive ([~$90 at Mouser](https://www.mouser.com/ProductDetail/Microchip-Technology/PG164140?qs=sGAEpiMZZMu3sxpa5v1qrvyz3TtLhlhta1L5sRADGIM%3D), [~$90 at Digi-Key](https://www.digikey.com/en/products/detail/microchip-technology/PG164140/8536593)) and more flexible than the Atmel-ICE, as it can also be used with PIC-based MCUs and is also capable of High Voltage program, which can be used to unlocked locked chips (not currently supported by MegaTinyIDE.)
-Debugging with the Snap requires making three connections to the target ATtiny, as follows:
+Debugging with the PICKit-4 requires making three connections to the target ATtiny, as follows:

   - Connect PICKit-4 pin 2 to Vcc on the target (note: pin 1 is indicated by the triangle)
   - Connect PICKit-4 pin 3 to Gnd on the target